 GSDs always want to know your whereabouts: If you are a person who doesn’t like being followed up everywhere, then you should stop for a moment before making a decision to own a GSD.
 The GSDs are known to be serious busy bodies who always want to know your engagements even up to the bathroom.
 Nevertheless, they are just good at doing their jobs—keeping the house secure and aware of goings-on around you.

 They are a rough breed.
 The German shepherds like a rough play with both people and other dogs.
 It is good to note that they are not the soft breed of dogs as one may expect.
 They can sometimes go wild and they like going for the throat and can get into serious wrestling.
-Therefore, supervise their play with other dogs and ensure that the GSD takes regular breaks to avoid getting into heavy-duty wresting, which may be dangerous to other dogs.
+Therefore, supervise their play with other dogs and ensure that the GSD takes regular breaks to avoid getting into heavy-duty wresting, which may be dangerous to other dogs read more about it on best glucosamine for dogs review site.

 Overall, the German shepherd is an intense breed that requires a lot of monitoring and care, especially when playing with human beings and other dogs.
 The fact that they are not those golden retrievers means that they can get rough an unfriendly to strangers.
 Be aware of these characteristics before considering getting a German shepherd as your pet of choice.